Comfort and Anesthesia

 Dr. Loetscher is Board-Certified to Administer General Anesthesia

 One of the great benefits of being cared for at Atlanta Oral & Maxillofacial Surgery by Dr. Loetscher is the quality of anesthesia provided.
-To begin with, Dr. Loetscher is one of the only oral & maxillofacial surgeons in the state that is trained and set-up to safely administer true general anesthesia.
-Also, our surgery facility is set-up as an out-patient surgery center with hospital grade anesthesia equipment, all safety drugs, back-up power generators, and a team of Registered Nurses (RNs).
-We have a highly trained staff in this regard.
+Dr. Loetscher is one of the only oral & maxillofacial surgeons in Georgia that is trained and set-up to safely administer true general anesthesia.
+Our surgery facility is set-up as an out-patient surgery center with hospital grade anesthesia equipment, all safety drugs, back-up power generators, and a team of registered nurses (RNs).

 For you the patient, the type of anesthesia you receive is a big deal.
-In addition to its need to be safe, the proper anesthesia allows your surgeon to do high quality and technically proficient surgery.
-This of course improves overall results and recovery.
+In addition to the patients safety, the proper anesthesia allows your surgeon to perform high quality and technically proficient surgery.
+This improves overall results and recovery.

 What type of anesthesia is performed at Atlanta Oral and Maxillofacial Surgery?